Using pct in Proxmox VE

 - Use

-to see a list of available commands. - For detailed documentation, use
+pct helpto see a list of available commands. - For detailed documentation, use

-man pct
+man pct.

 6. Automate to creation of an LXC container in Proxmox VE (PVE).